DaniqueJ-R/Milestone-Project-1/README.md

 ### Software & Web Applications

 * [Balsamiq](https://balsamiq.com/) - Used to build wireframes in the Skelton phase.
-* This website was coded using HTML, Bootstrap & CCS, with [GitPod](https://gitpod.io/) and [Visual Studio Code](https://code.visualstudio.com/) used for an IDE and [GitHub](https://github.com/) as a hosting repository.
+* [GitHub](https://github.com/) - As a hosting repository for the deployment site.
 * [GitPod](https://gitpod.io/) and [Visual Studio Code](https://code.visualstudio.com/) - for writing the code.
-Using the command line for committing and pushing to Git Hub
+Using the command line for committing and pushing to Git Hub.  website was coded using HTML, Bootstrap & CCS, with used for an IDE.
+* [W3schools](https://www.w3schools.com/) - Source of 'How to...' information throughout the build.
-* [ChatGPT](https://www.w3schools.com/) - Source of 'How to...' information throughout the build.
+* [Stackoverflow](https://stackoverflow.com/) - Source of 'How to...' information throughout the build.
-* [iiloveimg](www.iloveimg.com) - For compressing images to improve page load time.
+* [iloveimg](www.iloveimg.com) - For compressing images to improve page load time.
 * [Invideo.ai](https://ai.invideo.io/workspaces) - for generation placeholder video on the index page.
 * [Wave](https://wave.webaim.org/) - Accessibility Testing to ensure content is readable for all users.
 * [HTML Validator](https://validator.w3.org/) - For validating the HMTL code, no errors were found.